Worship

 Continue to look on the board for any updates.
 The following schedules seek your time.

-Most needed items in the food pantry for this month:
+Most needed items in the Free Food Market this month:

 • Sugar (1 or 2 lb. bags)